ImashaAV/ImashaAV.github.io/posts/2026-08-23-copy-the-master-and-recolor.md

 Initially, I wanted to pick a visualisation from Our World in Data as they're a reputable source and are known for their visualisations.
 However, I realised that most of their work is done using Python so I refrained from using it as I too am using Python to construct my diagram.
 I picked this visualisation by Hawkins because it has a clear colour scheme and explored global temperature change over a range of years.
-Ed Hawkins is a British climate scientist and a professor of Climate Science at the University of Reading.
+Ed Hawkins is a British climate scientist and a professor of Climate Science at the University of Reading (Hawkins, n.d.).
-I reproduced his "warming stripes" bars with scales using Python and recreated it using an alternate colour scheme.
+I reproduced his **"warming stripes"** bars with scales using Python and recreated it using an alternate colour scheme.

 ### Replication:
 The original visualisation uses a 1961-2010 baseline, but the raw data uses 1961-1990 as the baseline.
 So first, I calculated the anomaly relative to the 1961-2010 average so that my replicated bars would match the original.